atharvRsharma/John-Conway-s-Game-of-Life/README.md

 # Cellular Automata

-A simple study of emergent behavious using cellular automata.
+A simple study of emergent behaviour using cellular automata.
 Operates on the basic 3/2 rule.
 The code is also segmented into header and .cpp files instead of everything being in the main.cpp